IGM-202-2225/project-1-clh5602/README.md

     -   Down: down arrow, decrease altitude
     -   Left: left arrow, turn left, increase leftward speed
     -   Right: right arrow, turn right, increase rightward speed
--   Fire: Z Key fires forward shots, and X Key drops projectiles towards the ground.
+-   Fire: Z Key fires forward shots.

 ## You Additions

 The combo system will be interesting to implement.
-Having a combo meter incentivizes fast play, so I might change up how the health system works.
-Instead of losing lives, maybe the player will have a time limit each level, and will lose time when they get hit?
-Other than that, I plan to have at least two enemy types and two types of projectiles.
-I would also like to add some sort of map, so players won't need to wander the entire map to find the last few enemies.
+Having a combo meter in addition to a time limit incentivises reckless play, which is good for a risk/reward feeling.
+I plan to have at least two enemy types that move and act completely different from each other.
+I created every art asset in this game, except for the font.
+Implementing a map was difficult, yet a necessity to make the game fun to play.
+Although the procedural generation is nothing fancy, it randomly places and creates enemies around the map, and they'll always start offscreen as to be fair to the player.

 ## Sources

--   _List all project sources here –models, textures, sound clips, assets, etc._
--   _If an asset is from the Unity store, include a link to the page and the author’s name_
+Font "Alarm Clock" by David J Patterson on dafont.com

 ## Known Issues

-_List any errors, lack of error checking, or specific information that I need to know to run your program_
+Can't think of any outstanding issues.

 ### Requirements not completed

-_If you did not complete a project requirement, notate that here_
+It's debatable whether I properly used velocity vectors for the player, enemies, and bullets.
+In fact, I didn't really:
+- The player has seperate x and y velocity vectors - I did this so that horizontal movement was seperate from ascending / descending.
+I thought that if the player was moving forward at fullspeed, then moved upward, it would feel jagged or discombobulating when the ship would slow down (due to normalized vectors).

+- Player bullets only moved horizontally, so I made the code easier on myself by having a single float dictate the laser's velocity.

+- The first enemy variant moves on a Sin wave pattern with its amplitude, speed, and wavelength being randomly generated.
+I did not really see the need to use velocity vectors here, and I didn't want to compromise my vision.

+- The second enemy variant is stationary, but its bullets DO properly use direction and velocity vectors, so that's cool.

+So yeah, I believe I'm going to get partial credit here, but it's all good.
+I'm happy with what I made, so I'm not too worried about the grade :)